rishabh477/HRpointer.github.io/README.md

 # HRpointer.github.io
-This project is about to develop a software to keep the record of employees and their concerns in an organisation
+This project is about to develop a software to keep the record of employees and their related concerns in an organisation